channelaccess/ca_matlab/Readme.md

 ```

 ## Context
-Before being able to create channels there need to be a context.
-For normal setups, ideally there should be only one context per Matlab application.
+A context is necessary to create channels.
+Ideally, there should be one context per Matlab application only.

 ```Matlab
 import ch.psi.jcae.*
 context = Context();
 ```

-If needed (i.e. to set the EPICS_CA_ADDR_LIST or EPICS_CA_MAX_ARRAY_BYTES) the context can be configured via properties.
+It is also possible to configure the context via properties (i.e. to set the EPICS_CA_ADDR_LIST or EPICS_CA_MAX_ARRAY_BYTES).

 ```Matlab
 import ch.psi.jcae.*